Communication (COM)

 COM 339.
 Digital Media: Animation.
 4 Hours.

-Intermediate course covering the theory and practice of digital media as it applies to animation.
+This is an intermediate course covering the theory and practice of digital media as it applies to animation.
 Students cover basic terminology, concepts, and principles of animation.
 Course covers historical perspective, current technologies and applications, basic principles of 2D and 3D animation, and animation on the Web.
 Course Information: Same as ART 339.
-Prerequisite: ART 236 or COM 236 or permission of instructor.
+Prerequisite: ART/COM 236 or permission of instructor.
+Topical Area: Journalism/Media Studies.

 COM 341.
 Media and Social Change.
 4 Hours.